ronichester/SL-animals-DVS-slayer/README.md

 <p align="center"> </p>

 The reported results in the SL-animals paper were a test accuracy of 60.9% +- 4.58% in the whole dataset and 78.03% +- 3.08% on the reduced dataset (excluding group S3).
-The results achieved with the implementation published here: **Test Accuracy (whole dataset): 54.83% +- 6.61%**.
+The results achieved with the implementation published here: **Test Accuracy (whole dataset): 54.83% +- 6.61%; Test Accuracy (exluding S3): 62.05% +- 5.78%**.

 ## Requirements
 While not sure if the list below contain the actual minimums, it will run for sure if you do have the following: